kpnapistore/SMS-KPN/Tutorials/Send_SMS_with-Node-RED/Tutorial_KPN-SMS.md

 Then connect the `http request` node with the `debug` node.

 Click `Deploy`.
-The OAuth access token request flow is now complete.
+The Authorization flow is now complete.

 To test the flow, click on the blue button of the `inject node`.